Caring in Community Care

 [PI Home Help component: Anne-Marie Boström]

-In this project we will investigate the associations between perceived job strain of home care staff including work environment and older persons’ experiences of the quality of home care services provided by staff.
+This project investigates the associations between perceived job strain of home care staff including work environment and older persons’ experiences of the quality of home care services provided by staff.
 A survey was conducted regarding job strain and work environment among home care staff in 5 municipalities.
-From these five municipalities we also have data from the Brukarundersökning – the User survey conducted annually by the National Board of Health and Social Welfare in Sweden.
+From these five municipalities data is complemented from the Brukarundersökning – the User survey conducted annually by the National Board of Health and Social Welfare in Sweden.

 Karolinska Institutet Engagement Grant